-- The attempt for the 252 score must be the first shoot of the day and should be brought to the attention of the Record Officer before the start.
+- The attempt for the 252 score must be the first shoot of the day.

-- A total of 36 arrows for recurve bows, 30 arrows for compound bows or 72 arrows for longbows or other barebow’s are to be shot at the specified distance using a 122 cm target face and GNAS five zone scoring.
+- To be shot at the specified distance using a 122 cm target face and GNAS five-zone scoring.

 - Six sighter arrows are permitted which will not count towards the final score.

-- Once the archer has achieved the minimum required score (using GNAS 5 zone scoring),
+- Once the archer has achieved the minimum required score twice at each distance (using GNAS 5 zone scoring),

-the 252 award may be awarded for that distance on application to the records officer.
+the 252 awards may be awarded for that distance on application to the records officer.

-- You can only claim one 252 score per day.
+- You can only claim one 252 score award per day.

-- It is the responsibility of the archer concerned to make a claim on a standard score sheet, witnessed by at least one other club archer, who will record the scores, then sign and print their name on completion as confirmation.
+- The archer’s responsibility is to make a claim on a standard score sheet, witnessed by at least one other club archer, who will record the scores, then sign and print their name on completion as confirmation.

 - The claim should be brought to the attention of the Records Officer, who will be responsible for verifying the scores and claims; and ensuring that the true spirit of the award scheme has been complied with.
 Contactable via email@example.com